smartdevicelink/sdl_evolution/proposals/0293-vehicle-type-filter.md

 1. The proxy will receive vehicle type info in `StartServiceAck` protocol message.
 2. On receiving vehicle type information, proxy will check `SDLSupportedVehicleTypes` keys to check supported vehicle types.
 3. If the vehicle type is supported, the proxy should also notify the app about the connected vehicle type so that the app can configure SDL as required.
 4. If the proxy determines that connected vehicle type is not supported, the proxy will end the RPC session.
-The application will not register on SDL enabled IVI system.
+The application will not register on the SDL enabled IVI system.
-5. If the vehicle type information is not available in `StartServiceAck` protocol message, the SDL proxy will continue with the app registration and it will rely on vehicle type information received in the `RegisterAppInterface` response.
+5. If the vehicle type information is not available in `StartServiceAck` protocol message or the protocol version is less than that supporting the vehicle type info, the SDL proxy will continue with the app registration and it will rely on vehicle type information received in the `RegisterAppInterface` response.
 If vehicle type is not supported, the exclusive apps will be allowed to unregister from the SDL enabled system.

 ## Potential downsides

-The SDL device Listener after transport connection needs to start the RPC service.
-If the SDL device Listener does not start RPC service and relies on the client for vehicle type details, the connected client would start another foreground service.
+The SDL Device Listener after transport connection needs to start the RPC service.
+If the SDL Device Listener does not start the RPC service and relies on the client for vehicle type details, the connected client would start another foreground service.
 This would force the connected app to show two notifications to users while determining vehicle type information and would need to terminate services if the app does not support the SDL enabled IVI system.

 ## Impact on existing code